 - An increase in productivity and efficiency, leading to less frustration and more time spent on the jobs your employees were hired to do.

-Ultimately, employees’ needs are now more diverse and their expectations are higher.
+Ultimately, employees’ needs are now more diverse, and their expectations are higher.
 No longer do they have time to sift through multiple communication platforms, waiting on answers to questions that could be answered in minutes, not hours or days.
 In this era of employee service management, employees are looking for simplification and exceptional service.
-By using employee service management, organizations can bring employees closer to the services they need and create a better working environment.
+By employing an employee-centric service management strategy, organizations can bring employees closer to the services they need and create a better working environment.